Ak-cli/Ak-cli/README.md

 - 👋 Hi, I’m @Ak-cli
 - 👀 I’m interested in systems programming languages
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently using Rust
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me ak.cli.rust@gmail.com